brightdigit/ContributeWordPress/Content/tutorials/swift-package-manifest-file.md

 ## Package.swift - Anatomy of a Manifest File

 The main piece that specifies the configuration of your package is the Package. swift file.
-Let\'s take a look at the anatomy of this special file
+Let's take a look at the anatomy of this special file

 ### swift tools version

 At the very top, we see it specifies the Swift tools version this package requires.
-If you want to support some of the newer features like binary targets or newer operating systems, you\'re going to have to specify a newer version of Swift.
+If you want to support some of the newer features like binary targets or newer operating systems, you're going to have to specify a newer version of Swift.
 Otherwise you can always use the minimum version required.